naofumi/react_router_rails_spa/documents/introduction.md

 It is important to note that the [react_router_rails_spa gem](https://github.com/naofumi/react_router_rails_spa) does nothing more than a stock React Router installation with some custom configuration, paired with the generation of a single Rails controller.

+**There is very little custom code, and this is actually a huge advantage**.
+This is a very thin wrapper around the official React Router installer and resilient against future changes.
-There is very little custom code, and you can easily update your NPM packages independently of this gem.
+If you wish, you can easily update and customize your NPM packages independently of this gem.
 The generated code is also heavily commented to help you understand the internals for yourself.

 ### React Router